 Please let us know if there are problems.

-We build on the above OSs, but often these packages will work on other Debian/Ubuntu versions.
-For example the 'stretch' versions work on Ubuntu 18.04 and Mint 19.
+We build on the above OSs, but often these packages will work on other Debian/Ubuntu versions, including derivative OSs like Mint.

 The packaged version of Mercury contains a reasonable number of grades for the C backends.
 It does not contain the Java, C# or Erlang backends.
 The included grades are: